 In Virginia, rape and sexual battery are defined as “sexual intercourse or abuse, respectively, of a complaining witness against their will.”
 The state does not require “freely given consent” or “affirmative consent” in its definition of rape.
-At the age of 18, a person is completely able to consent to sexual acts in the state of Virginia.
-Persons of younger ages may be considered “consenting” under certain circumstances, but adults are still criminally liable for virtually any sexual contact with someone under 18.
+The lack of consent is inferred when sexual conduct was committed by the following:

 “Capacity" refers to one’s ability to use and understand information to make or communicate a decision.
 A person lacks the capacity to consent to sexual acts if their mind is impaired or disturbed in some way.
 Below are a few instances where a person’s capacity to consent might come into play.

 People 18 years or older who participate in a sex act with a child 15 years or older can be charged with a misdemeanor if there is no other complicating criminal aspect of the encounter.
 It is a felony offense if a child who is 13 years old consents to sexual intercourse with a victim 3 or more years younger than the accused.

 Developmental disability and/or mental incapacity can also impact a person’s ability to provide consent.
 Mental incapacity, under Virginia consent laws, refers to the condition of the accuser at the time of the offense.
 Typically, rape in these circumstances is determined by assessing the complaining witness’s understanding of the nature or consequences of the sexual act involved and whether or not the accused knew or should have known of such consequences.